 In this article, I'm not going to tell you that "The best is the enemy of the good" (well, it's already done) and I'm not going to tell you that you have to be a perfectionist to the point of being stupid (certainly not)!

 Does your email have to display the same way for all your subscribers?

 The various emailing professions are often segmented, and it is rare that real experts are present in companies.
 The marketer has to take care of all the channels at the same time, the designer does more banners than emailing and the HTML integrator has to know how to do everything, integrate for the web, for mobile, do some SQL, some design and many other things.
 In this type of organization, it is not easy to develop specific skills for emailing.
 Only very large companies are able to set up teams dedicated to the different channels (which is not always a good thing if these teams are too compartmentalized).

-When the time comes to redesign a newsletter or the templates of the different emailings used in the company, the specificity of email is rarely taken into account... and it is tempting to want to reproduce what is done elsewhere (mainly in relation to web development).
+When it comes to redesign a newsletter or the templates of the different emailings used in the company, the specificity of email is rarely taken into account... and it is tempting to want to reproduce what we do elsewhere (mainly in relation to web development).